 The contract template should clearly state the employee start date, and should also include an end date if applicable–such as for fixed-term positions or temporary employees.

 You may also wish to state whether your employee will need to pass a probationary period, and give the date that the probation will end.

 The work agreement should stipulate the employee's expected working hours in an average week.

-You should stipulate whether an employee is salaried, or will be paid based on hours worked.
-You should also define how often an employee will be paid, and in what manner.
+Your employment agreement should stipulate whether an employee is salaried, or will be paid based on hours worked.
+You should also define how often an employee will be paid and in what manner.

-If your business offers overtime, you should highlight how employees will be paid for extra work.
+If your business offers overtime, you should highlight how employees will be paid for that time.

-Depending on the length of the contract, you will need to outline how much holiday entitlement the employee will receive.
+Depending on the length of the contract, you will need to outline how much vacation time the employee will receive.
 If they will be a permanent employee, you can simply state how many days of annual leave they can take.

-If applicable, you should also highlight provisions for other forms of business leave–such as illness, bereavement, or maternity leave.
+If applicable, you should also highlight the other reasons that new hires could obtain leave–such as illness, bereavement, or maternity leave.

-It is also important to define how staff members should request leave - such as by stating the desired notice period.
+It is also important to define how employees should request leave, such as by stating the desired notice period.